Deltares/hydromt/docs/dev/roadmap.rst

 """""""""""""""""""""""""""""""""""""""""""""""""
 For raster data we aim to replace all duplicate functionality from our raster accessor for xarray Dataset objects with rioxarray and contribute with new solutions to that package where those fit the rioxarray scope.

+Plugins in development
+""""""""""""""""""""""
+New plugins are currently in preparation for:

+- Delft3D-FM: a flexible mesh hydrodynamic model.
+- RIBASIM: water allocation model.
+- iMOD: groundwater model.

+If you wish to add new model plugins, please check out the Developer's guide.